riverrun/drat/README.rst

 ~~~~~~~~

 Drat is a tool that analyzes reading texts and produces a brief report
+which provides the following information:

-which gives a readability score (according to the Dale-Chall readability
+- the Dale-Chall readability score.
+- the Coleman-Liau Readability Index.
-formula) and the number of uncommon words (based on the General Service List)
+- the number of uncommon words (based on the General Service List).
-in the text.
-It also lists all of these uncommon words (if you choose the verbose option).
+- a list of all of these uncommon words (if you choose the verbose option).

-There is now also support for the Coleman-Liau Readability Index.

 Drat supports **docx**, **odt**, **ods**, **odp** files as well as text
 files and urls.